Paris Mountain Press

 Staumpitz nodded.
 “Then he's got a long ride ahead of him.”

-Ten minutes later Staumpitz walked on to the bridge.
+Ten minutes later, Staumpitz walked onto the bridge.
 He slid into his chair and studied his display screens.
 The hull of the Woogie starship was completely closed up.
-Bryan Marshall's engineering techs had not only tacked the new plating in place, but had carefully smoothed the seams and sprayed a nano-tech sealer across that portion of the hull.
+Bryan Marshall's engineering techs had not only tacked the new plating in place but also carefully smoothed the seams and sprayed a nano-tech sealer across that portion of the hull.

 A couple of messages from the Woogie had appeared on the screen.
 It was addressed to Captin Stumper, and Staumpitz assumed it was directed to him.
 He opened the message.